Porkpie (TV series)

 Porkpie is a British television sitcom that aired on Channel 4 from 13 November 1995 to 26 September 1996, starring Ram John Holder as Augustus "Porkpie" Grant.
-It was a spin-off from Desmond's.
-Porkpie kept several key characters from Desmond's, and in the first episode, Grant ("Porkpie") was seen standing outside the barbershop Desmond used to run, saying: "Desmond, since you died, it hasn't stopped raining.
-I know how much you used to say it can rain in England, and it's true.
-Must be one of two things: either a thousand angels weeping for you, or you having a good drink up in heaven and you spilling it all over the place."
+It was a spin-off from Desmond's, and featured several of the same characters.

 Plot

 Following the end of the highly successful Desmond's, life in Peckham continues.
 In the first episode, after the reading of the will of his late friend Desmond Ambrose (Norman Beaton), Augustus "Porkpie" Grant, a former employee at the Ford Motor Company is now a lollipop man.
 He borrows a pound from Michael (Desmond's son) and buys a lottery ticket.
 The ticket turns out to be a winner and Porkpie (as he is always called by friends) suddenly finds himself with a fortune of ten million pounds.
 However, before he announces that he has won, he gives Michael a pound back, so he cannot have any claims to the money.
 He moves out of his flat into a house and also hires a chauffeur to drive him around in his new car, a Ford Escort (Porkpie explains that he bought one because "I always wanted one of these, I could never afford one, not even with the staff discount").
 As time (and the series) move on, Porkpie goes through various situations and learns whom he can and cannot trust now he is a millionaire.

+Porkpie kept several key characters from Desmond's, and in the first episode, Grant ("Porkpie") is seen standing outside the barbershop Desmond used to run, saying: "Desmond, since you died, it hasn't stopped raining.
+I know how much you used to say it can rain in England, and it's true.
+Must be one of two things: either a thousand angels weeping for you, or you having a good drink up in heaven and you spilling it all over the place."